 The three initial directors are

 - Colin Adams, Cardno Director and Area Manager Asia Pacific; and

 - Therese Faulkner, Coffey Country Manager, Papua New Guinea

 The initial directors are guiding the transition to form IDCC as a new organisation that is owned and valued by its members.

 How can I get involved?

-You can stay informed with progress to form IDCC by joining our mailing list here where updates on the transition will be regularly issued.
+You can stay informed with IDCC’s work by joining our mailing list here where updates are issued regularly.